What Foods Are Toxic to Dogs? The Complete Guide

 Cheese: Safe in Small Amounts

 Most dogs can tolerate small amounts of cheese.
-It is a common training treat.
+It's a common training treat.
 However, many dogs are lactose intolerant, so cheese can cause digestive upset (gas, diarrhea).
 High-fat cheeses can also contribute to pancreatitis in susceptible dogs if consumed in large amounts.

 Eggs: Safe When Cooked